AlisProject/frontend-application/README.md

 direnv allow
 ```

-Also, you should use variables in `.envrc.sample.develop`.
+Also, you should use variables in `.envrc.sample.develop` when you are developing.

 # Build and deployment